ptnt0/ptnt0/README.md

-👋 Hi, I'm Nina, a business mayor doing my masters and interested in coding.
+👋 Hi, I'm Nina - a business mayor doing my masters and interested in coding.